werpu/emulation_tools/readme.md

 programs and to return back to the emulation launcher after finishing the game

-## overlays

-A set of useful input/output overlays for the input_pipe multiplexer

 ## multipad

-This is an ongoing work into on screen displays which can be combined with the input_pipe multiplexer to send arbitrary commands from the keyboard into the emulated devices.
+This is an ongoing work into on screen keyboards which can be combined with the [input_pipe multiplexers](https://www.github.com/werpu/input_pipe) remote control functionality to send arbitrary commands from the keyboard into the emulated devices.
-The idea is to have specalized on screen keyboards which emulate the often abstruse input controls of early consoles and homecomputers, which are often mapped by emulators into special keys (and quite differently from emulator to emulator)
+The idea is to have specialized on screen keyboards which emulate the often abstruse input controls of early consoles and home-computers, which are often mapped by emulators into special keys (and quite differently from emulator to emulator)

 The idea is to have an Electron based ui for every keyboard which needs to have special treatment